 The road to Badrinath is as enchanting as the temple.

-We are one of those 73 countries that drive on the left lane like in England.
-The connectivity by road/rail is decent, including rural areas, but road conditions aren’t great everywhere.
+We are one of those 73 countries driving on the left lane like England.
+The connectivity by road & rail is decent, including in rural areas.
+But road conditions aren’t great everywhere.
 So reaching beautiful mountain areas or a hidden village by the seaside isn’t a big deal when you are ready for a bumpy ride.
-A 300km journey on a four-lane highway by private car will take 5 to 6hrs and 8hrs by public buses.

 Traffic in most cities is chaotic.
-Countryside drives are blissful with fewer vehicles on the road and a beautiful landscape, so the rugged roads are part of your adventure exploration.
+Countryside drives are blissful, with fewer vehicles on the road and a beautiful landscape.
 Plus, not every city/town obeys traffic signals 100%.
-So you will find the game “Road Rash” happening in India for real.
+So you will find the game “Road Rash” happening on Indian roads for real.

 Which transport system is best in India?

 Indian railways are the cheapest and best way to get around India.
-Private car/vehicle isn’t necessary for interstate travel as railways are efficient.
-But having a private vehicle with a driver is suitable for short-distance travel in the cities.
 India is a developing nation with the second-highest population in the world.
-Do booking in advance to avoid the “no seat available” situation at the last minute in any mode of public transport.
+Do book in advance to avoid the “no seat available” situation at the last minute in any mode of public transport.

 Does India have a good railway system?

 Indian trains are best for journeys more than 400km.
-In the last five years, the train’s cleanliness, and punctuality is improved drastically.
-You can expect 15 to 30 minutes of delay in departing/arrival.
-There are four main seat categories available, out of which 2S is the cheapest and referred to as “General compartment”, but crowded.
-1A is the costliest, with a private cabin that contains 4 or 2 beds.
+In the last five years, the train’s cleanliness and punctuality is improved drastically.
+Still, you can expect 15 to 30 minutes of delay in departing/arrival.
+There are four main seat categories available, out of which 2S is the cheapest and referred to as the “General compartment”, but crowded.
+1A is the costliest, with a private cabin with 4 or 2 beds.
 Train kitchen food is trustable.
-But don’t consume fried snacks that random outside sellers’ food at train stations.
+But don’t consume fried snacks that are random outside sellers’ food at train stations.